Current Cases & Projects | Indigenous Peacemaking Initiative

 Peacemaking is a community-directed process to develop consensus on a conflict resolution plan that addresses the concerns of all interested parties.
 The peacemaking process uses traditional rituals such as the group circle, and Clan structures, to involve the parties to a conflict, their supporters, elders and interested community members.
-Within the circle, people can speak from the heart in a shared search for understanding of the conflict, and together identify the steps necessary to assist in healing all affected parties and prevent future occurrences and conflicts.
+Within the circle, people can speak from the heart in a shared search for understanding of the conflict, and together identify the steps necessary to assist in healing all affected parties and to prevent future occurrences and conflicts.

 We will accomplish the IPI mission by:

-Training and Teaching Opportunities
+- Training and Teaching Opportunities

-Mentoring and Nurturing
+- Mentoring and Nurturing